frconor-ebook/meditations/_posts/2025-04-06-sincerity-love-for-truth.md

 In the *Furrow,* we are told, "Anyone who hides a temptation from their spiritual director shares a secret with the devil.
 They become a friend of the enemy" (J. Escrivá, *Furrow*, Point 323).

 It\'s a rather interesting statement.
-It doesn\'t say: the day that you embezzle \$50,000 and don\'t tell anybody about it, is the day you\'ve made a secret with the devil.
+It doesn\'t say: the day that you embezzle \$50,000 and don\'t tell anybody about it is the day you\'ve made a secret with the devil.

 "Anyone who hides a temptation\..."
 The thoughts.
 Our Lord says to us, 'What are you thinking about?
 What are the thoughts that pass through your mind?
 What sort of temptations do you have?' so that we get out those things, so that the battle is far away from the walls of the fortress, all the time very aware of the devil who is like a lion ready to pounce.